 - When your child takes their first steps as a toddler, try one that is no more than 1/2 ” in diameter.

-- When your child can count, they will be able to use the spoon without misjudging the size of the food they’re trying to pick up, and they can also hold it in place better.
+- When your child can count, they can use the spoon without misjudging the size of the food they’re trying to pick up, and they can also hold it in place better.

 - If your child is a picky eater and only seems to eat certain foods, try one with soft edges to help them pick it up and hold it in place.
 These edges are also helpful in helping your child keep the spoon in place when trying to grab food off of the table